C. H. D. Buys Ballot

-Biography
+Early and personal life

-Buys Ballot was the son of a Dutch Reformed minister, born in Kloetinge, Netherlands.
+Ballot was born on 10 October 1817, in Kloetinge, to a Dutch Reformed minister.
 He attended the Gymnasium at Zaltbommel and the University of Utrecht.
 After receiving his doctorate in 1844, he became lecturer in mineralogy and geology at Utrecht; he added theoretical chemistry in 1846.
-In 1847 he was appointed professor of mathematics and from 1867 until his retirement he was professor of physics.
+In 1847, he was appointed professor of mathematics and from 1867 until his retirement he was professor of physics.
+He died in Utrecht, on 3 February 1890, aged 72.